yulonglim/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1d.
-Invalid input parameters.
+Any given student information is invalid.
     * 1d1.
 TeachBook shows an error message.

       Use case ends.